Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 465 should be 358% quicker than the GeForce 8600 GT 256MB GDDR3 in general, due to its greater data rate. (explain)
+Memory BandwidthIn theory, the GeForce GTX 465 should be 358% faster than the GeForce 8600 GT 256MB GDDR3 in general, due to its higher bandwidth. (explain)

-Texel RateThe GeForce GTX 465 is quite a bit (approximately 209%) better at texture filtering than the GeForce 8600 GT 256MB GDDR3. (explain)
+Texel RateThe GeForce GTX 465 is much (more or less 209%) more effective at anisotropic filtering than the GeForce 8600 GT 256MB GDDR3. (explain)

-Pixel RateThe GeForce GTX 465 will be a lot (about 350%) faster with regards to full screen anti-aliasing than the GeForce 8600 GT 256MB GDDR3, and also able to handle higher screen resolutions without slowing down too much. (explain)
+Pixel RateThe GeForce GTX 465 is much (more or less 350%) better at AA than the GeForce 8600 GT 256MB GDDR3, and also will be able to handle higher screen resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison